brought to you by Kollel Iyun Hadaf of Yerushalayim

 The daughter of Nakdimon ben Guriyah was pledged two Se'ah of wine every week for cooking.

 It is not good for a woman to drink a lot of wine.

 A guest is forbidden in marital relations.

 A wife is given a mattress in a place that the beds are made out of ropes without a leather pad on top.

-If it is the practice of the husband's family to sleep with a pillow and covers the husband must provide them for her when they are together.
+If it is the practice of the husband's family to sleep with a pillow and covers, he must provide them for his wife when they are together.
+(2)

 The wife keeps her worn-out clothing so that she can wear them while she is a Nidah.
 (3)

 Marital relations are permitted during the day only in a darkened house.

 A person is obligated to provide for his children until they are six years old.